 Aatos is what is commonly known as a mushroom brand.
 Aatos, M Johansson, and Eppman are all trademarks owned by a marketing company, which, unfortunately, I have been unable to identify.

 German based venders are used to distribute their watches via eBay and Amazon.
 I suspect these venders, AJ Watches Germany and Watch Store Germany, are owned by the same marketing company.
 This firm is likely based in either Germany or China.
 Possibly these watches have been designed in Germany, but they are manufactured in China.

-Aatos achieved favourable notice, several years ago, when they marketed the Tiago which proved to be the first tourbillon watch available for less than one-thousand-dollars.
+Aatos achieved favorable notice, several years ago, when they marketed the Tiago, which proved to be the first tourbillon watch available for less than $1,000.

 Condition: New with box.
 Slightly used available without warranty

 Year of manufacture: 2010 to present

 Place of origin: China.
 Vendors are located within Germany